apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

   at java.lang.Thread.run(Thread.java:745)
 ```

-These are HTTP IO exceptions caught and logged inside the AWS SDK.
+These are HTTP I/O exceptions caught and logged inside the AWS SDK.
 The client
 will attempt to retry the operation; it may just be a transient event.
 If there
 are many such exceptions in logs, it may be a symptom of connectivity or network
 problems.

-## Visible S3 Inconsistency
+### Visible S3 Inconsistency

 Amazon S3 is *an eventually consistent object store*.
 That is: not a filesystem.